gazebosim/gz-gui/tutorials/index.md

 # Introduction

-Ignition GUI is a component in the Ignition framework, a set of libraries designed to rapidly develop robot applications.
+Gazebo GUI is a component in the Gazebo framework, a set of libraries designed to rapidly develop robot applications.

 [http://ignitionrobotics.org](http://ignitionrobotics.org)